 Where direct placement of topsoil on rehabilitation areas is not possible, soil will be stockpiled away from active transport corridors and on level or gently sloping ground, where available, to minimise erosion and potential soil loss.
 Topsoil and subsoil (including alluvial soils) will be stockpiled separately where practical.
 Topsoil stockpiles not designated for unavoidable rehandling will be limited to a height of 3 metres (m) (except for two trial topsoil stockpiles which will be limited to a height of 5 m).
 Subsoil stockpiles (including alluvial soil stockpiles) will be limited to 5 m in height.
-Both short-term and long-term topsoil and subsoil stockpiles (i.e. stockpiles that will remain for longer than 6 months) will be managed to maintain soil viability, seed reserves and microbial soil associations.
+Both short-term and long-term topsoil and subsoil stockpiles will be managed to minimise soil loss and maintain the viability of the soil.
+Long-term topsoil and subsoil stockpiles (i.e. stockpiles that will remain for longer than 6 months) will be managed to maintain soil viability, seed reserves and microbial soil associations.
 Measures will include: